-Using a table saw, my dad cut the edges of the front boards with the blade tilted 15°.
+- Using a table saw, cut the edges of the two front 1″x4″ boards with the blade tilted 15°.
 In the picture below I’ve marked which boards you need to cut on an angle to create this look.
 (You can skip this step entirely if you want a square front instead of an angled one).

-Lastly, I drilled 4 drainage holes in the bottom of the window box using a large drill bit.
+- Lastly, drill a few drainage holes in the bottom of the window box using a large drill bit.

 Staining the Window Boxes

 After the window boxes were completely assembled, I stained them using an exterior one-step stain/sealer.
-I used Olympic Elite Woodland Oil in Mountain Cedar.
+I used Olympic Elite Woodland Oil in Canyon Brown.
 I also used this stain/sealer on a pergola and on these DIY Garden Posts for string lights that are fully exposed to the elements and the color has held up extremely well over the past three years.
 I haven’t noticed any fading at all even though the window boxes are on a south-facing wall.

 We used washers because we were concerned about the weight of the filled window boxes creating too much pressure on the screw heads attaching the back of the window boxes to the house.
 The large washers help to distribute the weight/force over a much larger area.